Designing an on-demand transportation service riders love• 6 min read

 But those that choose to share data do so in the name of helping municipalities and transit agencies create a better place for everyone to live and work.
 By partnering with a company that agrees to share its data, cities can maximize the value of the microtransit service — because with so many ways to use the data, microtransit isn’t just a transportation improvement; it’s a way to improve the entire municipality.

-Powering a flexible service that is continuously optimized in real time is a big technical challenge.
+Powering a flexible service that is continuously optimized in real time is a big technical challenge – and an ever-increasing global necessity.
 Transit agencies should find a partner who is not only up to the challenge, but proven in multiple markets they know how to deliver results.